I'm an Australian mother who writes in her free time. I enjoy writing lifestyle and "how-to" articles.

 Additional Tips for Confronting Your Neighbour

-Notice that in the sample letter, there is no threat made to make a formal complaint, and the tone of the letter is friendly and factual.
+Notice that in the sample letter, there is no threat made to make a formal complaint, and the tone of the letter is friendly, unemotional, and factual.
 Here are some additional tips for writing:

 - It's important to let your neighbour know what times you are hearing the barking because this may assist them in addressing the cause of the problem.

-- You could send the letter anonymously without your address details in the first paragraph, should you not want your neighbour to know who wrote the letter.
+- You could send the letter anonymously without your address or personal details in the first paragraph should you not want your neighbour to know who wrote the letter.

 - Some dogs are considered part of the family, so you do need to be sensitive about approaching your neighbour with a complaint about their dog and in the wording of the letter you write to them.